 Frequently Asked Questions about SNBN

-As Stichting Nederlanders Buiten Nederland (Dutch Outside The Netherlands Foundation) we receive many questions about our motives, working method, composition of the board and our views.
+As Stichting Nederlanders Buiten Nederland (Foundation for the Dutch Outside the Netherlands) we receive many questions about our motives, working method, composition of the board and our views.
 We try to provide the best possible answers to all the frequently asked questions (FAQ) about SNBN.
 If your question is not listed, please contact us.

 1. Why is the SNBN needed and what makes SNBN so unique?